 Fox News has got the inside of Anna Nicole Smith's refrigerator.

-Roger Hedgecock in for Rush, uh, little under the weather rushes today, and uh we wish him a speedy recovery because he's got to be in here tomorrow and uh set up this week.
+Yikes, Roger Hedgecock, in for Rush, a little under the weather rushes today, and we wish him a speedy recovery because he's got to be in here tomorrow and set up this week.

-A lot of stuff going on, and uh we want to get uh to it.
+A lot of stuff going on, and we want to get to it.

 Yes, sir.

-I had called earlier, and I've been waiting a little bit, but basically uh my my question or comment is is basically I hear all the time from basically Republican or right radio talk show people that the Democrats don't have a plan, so therefore anything the Republicans do has got to be better because they're doing something.
+Yeah, I had called earlier, and I've been away a little bit, but basically, my question or comment is, is basically I hear all the time from basically Republican or right radio talk show people that the Democrats don't have a plan, so therefore anything the Republicans do has got to be better because they're doing something.

 But doing something isn't always the same as having a plan.

-So I would like sort of your comments on like what would you actually advocate other than us listening to, you know, people saying, well, let's do something and they run around like bees versus the Democrats, well, let's just do nothing, which I think their plan is, of course, the world's worst plan in the world.
+So I would like sort of your comments on like what would you actually advocate other than us listening to people saying, well, let's do something and they run around like bees versus the Democrats, well, let's just do nothing, which I think their plan is, of course, the world's worst plan in the world.

-Well, I guess uh where I am, uh, you know, I'm no military person, so I can't tell you any military tactics kind of thing, if that's what you're asking.
+Well, I guess where I am, you know, I'm no military person, so I can't tell you any military tactics kind of thing, if that's what you're asking.

-Now, if he can do that again in Baghdad and he has the time to do it, and he's given the resources to do it, uh then I think the whole country of Iraq is going to be better off, and we will be in a posture to say that we've left Iraq better than we found it.
+Now, if he can do that again in Baghdad and he has the time to do it and he's given the resources to do it, then I think the whole country of Iraq is going to be better off and we will be in a posture to say that we've left Iraq better than we found it.

-Uh to just leave Iraq as uh Barack Obama is talking, as Barry Obama is talking about now, would simply be uh you know, ridiculous, because uh the the obvious to any observer, the obvious result of simply leaving now is that country would descend into a chaos of uh of tribal and uh religious uh animosity and death.
+To just leave Iraq as Barack Obama is talking, as Barry Obama is talking about now, would simply be ridiculous because to any observer, the obvious result of simply leaving now is that country would descend into a chaos of tribal and religious animosity and death.

 It would just be chaos.